sourcegraph/sourcegraph-public-snapshot/doc/dev/typescript/patterns.md

 ```

 These three properties create a matrix with a total of 2<sup>3</sup> = 8 different possible states.
-However, in reality, only 3 states of these are _valid_ states:
+However, only 3 of these states are _valid_:
 You want to either show the loader, the error **or** the contents, never any of them at the same time.
 But by using three properties, it is possible that e.g. `isLoading` is `true`, while `user` is defined too.
 The application needs to ensure that for any change of one of the properties, the other two are reset, e.g. `isLoading` is reset to `false` as soon as the contents are loaded, as well as `errorMessage`.

 There are two bad effects of this:
-- If the code changes, becomes more complicated and some reference does not do this, the application could e.g. show a loader and the contents at the same time.
+- As the code evolves and grows more complex, these checks could easily be omitted, and the application could end up showing a loader and the contents at the same time.
-- TypeScript has no have no way to know that `contents` is always defined when `isLoading` is not, so you'll have to either cast in multiple places or duplicate checks.
+- TypeScript has no way to know that `contents` is always defined when `isLoading` is not, so you'll have to either cast in multiple places or duplicate checks.
 The cast could then become invalid in the future and cause errors.

 This can be easily avoided by expressing the mutually exclusive nature of the state slots in the type system through a union type: